• Skip to main content

 On the other hand, however, I am not excited by the Defend ammunition.
 For self-defense ammo, the low velocities combined with the conventional hollow point design suggest a lack of reliable expansion and penetration in the target.
 Bruce’s testing seems to confirm that.

 Of course, that is one of the fundamental problems with the .380 ACP load: it tends to be underpowered for defensive work.
 I’m not saying it isn’t any good – just not as good as other options.
 I’d gladly have a .380 pistol instead of a .22, .25, .32 or no pistol at all.
-But there are a wide range of 9mm subcompact pistols that offer superior performance without a massive increase in bulk that I would rather carry.
+But there is a wide range of 9mm subcompact pistols that offer superior performance without a massive increase in bulk that I would rather carry.

 Disclosure